↑

 • Beat in vanilla and orange juice.
 Start with 3 tablespoons of orange juice and add more as needed.
 If the glaze is too thin, add some more powdered sugar.
 Too thick?
 Add more juice.

-• Drizzle the glaze over the top of the cooled cake and top with orange zest.
+• Drizzle, pipe or spoon the frosting over the top of the cooled cake and top with orange zest.

 Nutrition